valdecircompasso/contalinha/README.md

     *   This table is **scrollable** for directories with many file types.
     *   Columns in this table are **sortable** by clicking their headers (click again to toggle order).
 *   A "Save Statistics" button to save a detailed CSV report.
+*   The user is warned when selecting a new directory, and the screen is cleared.
+*   A progress bar is displayed during processing.

 #### **Command-Line Version (`contalinha.py`)**
 *   A summary panel with total files, total lines, blank lines, comment lines, code lines, and total size.